rsalunga29/security-notes/DevSecOps/Dependency Management/Securing External Dependencies.md

 - Compromising the payment portal of British Airways' online portal led to the compromise of credit cards of customers and a fine for BA of 230 million dollars.
 - Compromising more than 100000 customers' credit cards by embedding skimmers in various payment portals of various applications.
 - Compromising more than 10000 AWS S3 buckets and embedding malware in any JavaScript found in these buckets.
+## Defenses
+It's often difficult to defend against attacks on external dependencies since there are so many and new vulnerabilities are found daily.
+However, there are certain things we can do to limit the risk:
+- Make sure to update and patch dependencies on a regular basis, including emergency patching in the event a serious vulnerability is discovered.
+- Dependencies can sometimes be copied and hosted internally.
+This will reduce the attack surface.
+- Sub-resource Integrity can be used to prevent tampered JS libraries from loading.
+In the HTML include, the hash of the JS library can be added.
+Modern web browsers will verify the hash of the JS library, and if it does not match, the library will not be loaded.